What inspired you to start the Kauri 2000 Trust?

 How many people are involved in Kauri 2000?

-There are eight trustees, a forestry advisor and a part-time coordinator who takes care of the day-to-day running of the Trust.
+There are four trustees, a forestry advisor and a part-time coordinator who takes care of the day-to-day running of the Trust.
 We use paid contractors to carry out site preparation before planting as well as weed control and releasing until the trees are established, because this is hard physical and sometimes hazardous work.
 Our planting is done many dozens of volunteers who plant trees every winter and we also have hundreds more supporters who support us with their donations.

 What's the best thing about the Trust?